Heidi Holman, NH Fish and Game: 603-271-3018

-Concord, NH – The New Hampshire Fish and Game Department and the New Hampshire Department of Resources and Economic Development, Division of Forests and Lands, with support from the New Hampshire Army National Guard, U.S. Fish and Wildlife Service, and the City of Concord, will conduct a “prescribed burn” in areas on and near Concord Municipal Airport grounds this spring.
-This prescribed burn may occur as early as April 1 or as late as May 15; the date will be finalized when the weather and atmospheric conditions are determined to be safe.
+Concord, NH – The New Hampshire Fish and Game and the New Hampshire Department of Natural and Cultural Resources, Division of Forests and Lands, with support from US Fish and Wildlife Service, will conduct a prescribed burn on portions of Seavey Island, Isles of Shoals.
+The prescribed burn will likely occur between September 9 and October 15; the date will be finalized when weather and atmospheric conditions are determined to be safe.